 - Make sure you have quality pins.
 Don’t pin horizontal images or pins without a good, strong, keyword-rich description.
 Ensure that you have quality pin images with text overlay to ensure that your pins are of the best quality.

 - Don’t spam the board.
-It is understandable that you want to get visibility on your posts.
+Understandably, you want to get visibility on your posts.
 We all do.
 However, spamming a board is a surefire way to get kicked out!

 - Don’t add contributors without permission.
 Some bloggers may see that you are a member of a board and ask you to add them.
 Unless the board owner allows this – DO NOT DO IT!
 Most board owners like to make sure that the person they are adding is a good fit.
 Never add someone to any group board without the owner’s consent.

 Some pinners are trying to charge people to be a part of their group boards.
-This is in violation of Pinterest terms of service, where they say you cannot charge people to have access to anything on Pinterest.
-They can simply say no.
+This violates Pinterest terms of service, where they say you cannot charge people to have access to anything on Pinterest.

 Do NOT pay.
 As tempting as it may be to be a part of a board, you should never give anyone a cent to be a part of any group board.

-Group boards should be a part of your Pinterest strategy.
-Find some that work (or make your own) and make sure you pin to them on a regular basis.
+Using the right group boards should be a part of your Pinterest strategy.
+Find some that work (or make your own) and make sure you pin to them regularly.